tripikad/trip2/README.md

 #### Style variables in Vue

-Some base styling variables are available in VueJS, `/resources/views/styles/variables.json` can be used in Laravel Blade templates:
+Variables in `/resources/views/styles/variables.json` can be used in Vue templates:

 ```js
 this.$styleVars.spacer